 - Snack on fruit, especially fruit with the skins still on or with visible seeds, such as apples and pears, strawberries and raspberries, and apricots and nectarines (bananas and citrus are high in fiber, too).

-- Mix some GORP (i.e. Good Ol’ Raisins and Peanuts) for a high-fiber, portable snack that packs a fiber punch.
+- Mix some GORP (aka Good Ol’ Raisins and Peanuts) for a high-fiber, portable snack that packs a fiber punch.

-- Make popcorn!
+- Make popcorn.
 Though popcorn may not come to mind when you think of whole grains, it is one.
-Just 4 large handfuls (that’s 3ish cups, depending on your grab) of air-popped popcorn provides 4 grams of good-for-you fiber.
+Just 4 large handfuls (that’s 3ish cups) of air-popped popcorn provides 4 grams of good-for-you fiber.

 With all these options, getting plenty of important fiber each day can be both easy and delicious.